 Other storage on iOS is a challenge to manage because the operating system likes to manage storage on your behalf.
-Thankfully, certain third-party apps such as Twitter provide you with built-in features that let you manage storage, see how much cached storage an app is using and, crucially, clear these caches manually at any time.
+Thankfully, certain third-party apps such as Twitter provide you with built-in features that let you manage storage, see how much cached storage an app is using, and crucially clear these caches manually at any time.

 How to clear web and media storage in Twitter for iOS

 And that’s it!
 You’ve just freed up some storage space on your device.
-That’s very good news as you can now use that storage for things like taking more photos and videos, installing new apps, etc.
+That’s very good news, as you can now use that storage for things like taking more photos and videos, installing new apps, etc.

 As is the case with these things, your mileage will vary.
-Just remember that the amount of storage you can free up depends on how much you actually use the Twitter app and your personal settings like prefetching, the size of thumbnails and more.
+Just remember that the amount of storage you can free up depends on how much you actually use the Twitter app and your personal settings, like prefetching, the size of thumbnails, and more.

-To see how much storage space is taken up on your device by both the Twitter app itself and its data, such as saved content and temporary caches like web and media data, launch iOS’s Settings app, tap General → iPhone Storage and select the Twitter app from the list.
+To see how much storage space is taken up on your device by both the Twitter app itself and its data, such as saved content and temporary caches like web and media data, launch iOS’s Settings app, and go to General > iPhone Storage and select the Twitter app from the list.
 The size of app data is displayed under the Documents & Data section.